 Cement is another industry important in the economy of the country.
-Because of great construction activity cement was, and is, in great demand.
-The country's annual requirement (535,000 tons in 1950) had already gone up to more than two million tons in 1954.
-Production has risen from 395,000 tons in 1950 to 1,025,000 tons in 1954.
-Several new plants are under construction to boost domestic production to around three million tons.
+Because of great construction activity cement was and is in great demand.
+The country's annual requirement is estimated to be over a million tons.
+Production in the last twenty years has risen from 40,000 to 300,000 tons.
+Several new plants are under construction and it is hoped that soon local production will meet all demands.

 One of the newly-established industries is the paper industry.
-The paper mills at Izmit on the Gulf of Marmara have brought new prosperity to this provincial town whose population has more than doubled in fifteen years.
-Today these mills manufacture some 50,000 tons of paper and cardboard per year.
+The paper mills at Izmit on the Gulf of Marmora have brought new prosperity to this provincial town whose population has more than doubled in fifteen years.
+Today these mills manufacture one-fourth of Turkey's annual requirements of paper and cardboard.